-You can select some optional settings for a rubic.
+You can select some optional settings for a rubric.
 You can select rubric settings when you create the rubric. or by editing the rubric after you have created it.
 Click the Edit icon to open the rubric for editing.
-The Rubric Settings table explans the settings.
+The Rubric Settings table explains the settings.

 Outcomes are statements of your educational objectives.
-They can be added to a rubic as criterion and used in grading.
+They can be added to a rubric as criterion and used in grading.
 They are also used in the Learning Mastery gradebook.

 Follow these instructions to create outcomes.

 - On the Course Navigation menu, click Outcomes.

 - On the Outcomes page, click Add Outcome.

 - Type a name for the new Outcome name.

 - (Optional) Type a Friendly name for the outcome.
 Canvas displays the Friendly name in the student view.

 - Type a description for the outcome.
 We recommend that you use instructional objective phrasing.
 For example, "Students will be able to...".